-- These weekly discussions are designed mainly to give the opportunity to interact and engage, sometimes on course topics, sometimes on non-academic/fun topics. - Students must participate via either a short written post (like a tweet) or a brief video of sixty seconds or less.
+- These weekly discussions are designed mainly for fully online courses to give the opportunity to interact and engage, sometimes on course topics, sometimes on nonacademic/fun topics. - Students may participate via either a short written post (like a tweet) or a brief video of sixty seconds or less.

-Student Responsibilities: Students are expected to:
+Student Responsibilities: Students are expected to [May vary by instructor but usually include the following.]

 - 1. Be on time and regularly attend class - Be responsible for the learning process, including preparation for class, such as reading and homework; participation in class discussions, including asking relevant questions; getting assignments and/or notes if absent; and accepting responsibility for not understanding an assignment or failing an assignment - 3.
 Be responsible for having an appropriate attitude and using appropriate language in academic environments; not use condescending, inflammatory, threatening, or profane rhetoric, whether verbally or in written form, in academic environments - 4.
 Have respectful behavior toward instructor and classmates in order to contribute to the atmosphere necessary for learning - 5.
 Be responsible for courteous actions to others, especially by putting away cell phones and other distractions while in class - 6.
 Be responsible for writing down all grades and applying them to the grading scale used for the class, which is shown in the course's policy statement/syllabus - 7.
-Submit all assignments in accordance with due dates, formats, and requirements - Avoid all forms of cheating and plagiarism on all assignments, including improper collaboration - 9.
+Submit all assignments in accordance with due dates, formats, and requirements - 8.
+Avoid all forms of cheating and plagiarism on all assignments, including improper collaboration - 9.
 Ask questions when something is unclear.